Hackers Share Stolen Data From India’s Largest Health Insurer via Telegram

 Hackers shared data stolen from Star Health, India’s largest health insurer, through chatbots on Telegram according to a recent exclusive by Reuters.

-The data included medical reports and were offered for sale through the platform, and hackers also provided samples through the chatbot which would provide information to anyone who asked it to view it.
+The data included medical reports and were offered for sale through the platform.
+Malicious actors also provided samples through the chatbot which would provide information to anyone who asked it to view it.

-Even though Star Health and Allied Insurance assured Reuters that sensitive information has not been compromised and that customers’ data remains secure—but did report unauthorized access to authorities in India—, the news agency was able to download documents, including tax details, names, phone numbers, test results, addresses, copies of IDs, and medical diagnoses through the chatbots.
+Even though Star Health and Allied Insurance assured Reuters that sensitive information has not been compromised and that customers’ data remains secure—but did report unauthorized access to authorities in India—, the news agency was able to download documents that included tax details, names, phone numbers, test results, addresses, copies of IDs, and medical diagnoses through the chatbots.

 During its research, Reuters was able to download 1,500 files, including recent results from July this year.
 “If this bot gets taken down watch out and another one will be made available in a few hours,” wrote the bot in a welcome message through the platform.